 While your next TV will likely be a thin rectangle, some manufacturers are experimenting with strange new form factors — albeit at a prohibitively expensive price.

-LG is at the forefront of this, with rollable and transparent screens.
-The former rolls up like a scroll when not in use (opens in new tab), while the latter is entirely transparent (opens in new tab), meaning it’s almost invisible when not in use.
+The best LG TVs are at the forefront of this, with rollable and transparent screens.
+The former rolls up like a scroll when not in use, while the latter is entirely transparent, meaning it’s almost invisible when not in use.
 Yes, both have an “inquire to buy” button, suggesting they’ll be in the tens of thousands of dollars, but it’s a glimpse at what TVs could one day be like when the technology comes down in price.

 On the more affordable end are the Samsung Frame and Serif TVs, which try to blend in with your decor in different ways — disguised as framed art for the former, and with a bold, iconic look for the latter.
 It’s well worth a look for those who want the joys of a modern television without the usual unsightly footprint.

 Of course, the main benefit of smart TVs are the built-in apps, offering thousands of hours of movies and television for the price of a monthly subscription.
 But remember even dumb TVs can have this with a streaming stick, or — if you have the budget — going all in on Apple TV 4K as I did.

 The Livingetc newsletter is your shortcut to the now and the next in home design.
 Subscribe today to receive a stunning free 200-page book of the best homes from around the world.